google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) is a perfect companion for AudioWorkletProcessor.
-The combination of these two features brings a variety of advantages to the audio processing on the web, but the two biggest benefits are: a) bringing existing C/C++ audio processing code into the WebAudio ecosystem and b) avoiding the overhead of JS JIT compilation and garbage collection in the audio processing code.
+The combination of these two features brings a variety of advantages to audio processing on the web, but the two biggest benefits are: a) bringing existing C/C++ audio processing code into the WebAudio ecosystem and b) avoiding the overhead of JS JIT compilation and garbage collection in the audio processing code.